Call of Duty: WWII: Post-release

 GameRevolutions Jason Faulkner complained that storming German emplacements from the sea was already in Medal of Honor: Frontline, Call of Duty 2 and Battlefield 1942 and similar mission in Call of Duty: WWII had "a very “been there done that” feel".
 However, he notes that some missions in the game "stand out among the best in the series".
 Also, he agrees that "The production quality is excellent".

 Destructoids Chris Moyse praised the game as a "satisfying experience" and the campaign as "one of the series' best in some time", but felt that "it also makes little effort to overhaul the brand as a whole, playing it incredibly safe when the opportunity for reinvention was right there for the taking."
 Polygons Russ Frushtick generally praised the multiplayer, calling it "strong and enjoyable", but criticized the campaign, writing that "just about every mission feels like déjà vu, as if I'd played it before in another game" and that "Changing the time period so dramatically only helps to highlight how little has changed since the franchise's total re-imagining with Call of Duty 4."
 Jeff Gerstmann of Giant Bomb was more critical of the game, calling the characters "lifeless and generic" and the antagonists "faceless Nazis", stating that "the game doesn't really feel like it's doing anything cool to take advantage of its setting and time period" and summarising "despite all of Activision's big talk about "boots on the ground" action and how this was going to be some big deal, the setting change didn't bring any new and exciting inspiration with it.
 This feels like the most wheel-spinning, by-the-numbers Call of Duty they've made thus far."

 Eurogamer ranked the game 38th on their list of the "Top 50 Games of 2017", while EGMNow ranked it 20th in their list of the 25 Best Games of 2017.
-The game was nominated for "Best Shooter", "Best Graphics", "Best Multiplayer" and "Best Spectator Game" in IGN's Best of 2017 Awards.
+The game was nominated for "Best Shooter", "Best Graphics", "Best Multiplayer" and "Best Spectator Game" in IGNs Best of 2017 Awards.